-The Hero's Journey: How to Write the Crossing the Threshold Scene
+Crossing the Threshold: How to Write This Important Hero's Journey Scene

 “Who wouldn’t want to turn back?” your reader will think.
 “But she has to keep going!”

 Your reader will cheer for that hero forever and ever.
-She can make mistakes.
-She can act rashly or foolishly or ambitiously.
+They can make mistakes.
+They can act rashly or foolishly or ambitiously.

 As long as she is pursuing a goal that the reader is completely on board with and would possibly drop everything for, too, then you can throw the entire contents of hell at that protagonist along the entire journey.